kubestone/kubestone/docs/source/index.md

 # Kubestone
-Kubestone is a benchmarking [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that can evaluate the performance of Kubernetes Clusters.
+Kubestone is a benchmarking [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that can evaluate the performance of [Kubernetes](https://kubernetes.io) clusters.

 ## Features

 - **Supports common set of benchmarks** to measure:
-  CPU, Disk and Network and Application performance
+  CPU, Disk, Network and Application performance

-- **Fine-grained control on Kubernetes Scheduling primitives**:
+- **Fine-grained control over Kubernetes Scheduling primitives**:
   Affinity, Anti-Affinity, Tolerations, Storage Classes and Node Selection

 - **Cloud Native benchmarking**:
   Runs are defined as Custom Resources.
 Benchmarks are executed within the cluster using Kubernetes resources: Pods, Jobs, Deployments and Services.

 - **Extensible**: